christabor/flask_jsondash/README.md

 ## Versioning

 This project uses [semantic versioning](http://semver.org) for releases.
-However, the master branch is considered to be unstable as it represents "bleeding edge" with updates, hotfixes, etc... that eventually get tagged with a release.
-If you want to use a stable version, make sure to pin the specific release you want to target.
+However, the **master branch is considered to be unstable** as it represents "bleeding edge", with updates, hotfixes, etc... which will eventually get tagged with a release.
+If you want to use a stable version, *make sure to pin the specific release* you want to target.

 ## FAQs